Guide Drink

 Read more

-Derrel’s is his nostalgic Indian diner in Camperdown from Brendan King (The Lady Hampshire, ex-Baba’s Place).
-Located right next door to The Hampshire, this inviting eatery has a big naughties energy, drawing from Western Sydney takeout shops and your Grandma’s house circa 2004.
+Derrel’s is the nostalgic Indian diner in Camperdown from Brendan King (ex-Baba’s Place).
+This inviting eatery has a big naughties energy, drawing from Western Sydney takeout shops and your grandma’s house circa 2004.

 The menu is kept simple.
 There are a few snacks and share plates like samosa chaat and tandoori wings, a trio of kathi rolls that pile tandoori chicken or hara bhara onto flaky paratha flatbread, and a selection of curries paired with rice, roti, lime, onion and chutney.
 Plus, the restaurant is BYO, so feel free to grab a few beers from Camperdown Cellars across the road or bring a bottle of your favourite natty wine to pair with your tandoori chicken plate.